-I’m a sucker for pasta and I absolutely love making it at home.
+I’m a sucker for pasta and this Instant Pot Creamy Sun-Dried Tomato Pasta hits the spot!
+I absolutely love making pasta at home.
 Having an electric pressure cooker has made cooking pasta a breeze!
 It’s ready in no time and the clean-up is so easy.
 Only one pot and you’re good to go.

 Making Pasta in a Pressure Cooker